telerik/xaml-docs/controls/radrichtextbox/import-export/Html/settings.md

 >* __ExportFontStylesAsTags__: true.

 ### ExportSettings Events
 * __CssClassExporting__: This event is fired on every attempt to export a CSS class.
+The CssClassExporting event is triggered only when StyleRepositoryExportMode is set to ExportStylesAsCssClasses.
 * __FloatingUIContainerExporting__: This event is fired on every attempt to export a __FloatingUIContainer__.
 * __ImageExporting__: This event is fired only when the respective option of ImageExportMode is applied.
 * __InlineUIContainerExporting__: This event is fired on every attempt to export an __InlineUIContainer__.
 For more information, please refer to the article about InlineUIContainers.